 Financial Assistance Policy

-Below is a summary to Covenant HealthCare's Financial Assistance Policy.
+Covenant HealthCare's Financial Assistance Policy is provided below.
 If you have questions or need to contact Financial Counseling, call 989.583.2959 or 989.583.6024.
 You can also e-mail firstname.lastname@example.org.

 Click here to download a copy of Covenant's Financial Assistance Application (pdf).

 Objective: Covenant Medical Center (Covenant) is committed to providing Financial Assistance to patients who have healthcare needs and are uninsured, underinsured, ineligible for government programs, and are otherwise unable to pay for medical care based on their financial situation.
 Covenant wants to ensure that people’s financial situation does not prevent them from seeking or receiving health care services they need.
 Covenant will provide, without discrimination, emergency medical care and other necessary care to people regardless of their ability to pay.
 Using this Financial Assistance Policy and requirements, Covenant will work with patients who are unable to pay for services and are not eligible for outside financial aid or government health care programs.

 Scope: All Covenant facilities and wholly owned entities.

 Policy: Financial Assistance will be offered to patients who qualify, based upon their inability to pay, in accordance with U.S. Federal Poverty Guidelines and who meet the criteria outlined in this Policy.
 Financial Assistance is not considered to be a replacement for personal responsibility.
 Patients seeking Financial Assistance are expected to cooperate with Covenant’s requirements to receive Financial Assistance.
 Things like completing applications for other coverage options, completing the Financial Assistance Application Form and, contributing to the cost of their care based on their ability to pay.
 This policy is in place to ensure equal medical care is available to all our patients in need.